dmbarbour/glas/docs/GlasLang.md

 ## Design Notes

 - Users will mostly define operations of type `Env -> Program`.
-This allows the each call to receive a caller-controllable view of the caller's environment.
-The received arguments could either bind to a standard prefix, or be accessed via keyword.
+  - This allows the each call to receive a caller-controlled view of the caller's environment.
+  - The "mostly" is important.
+We'll want support for other 'types' of programs, e.g. macros or grammars.
+  - Use tagged definitions for adaptivity, e.g. tag "call" for `Env -> TaggedDef` and returning tagged "prog"

+- For macros or templates, we'll also need the ability to pass anonymous AST structures
+  - Church-encoded lists of ASTs for "..." var-args?
+  - Syntax should cleanly support ASTs separated by whitespace or commas, without ambiguity.
+  - Syntax might benefit from explicit support for Church-encoded lists of ASTs.

+- Abstraction of pattern or case matching, grammars, etc.

+- Programs pass data on the stack, but users don't necessarily need to think about stacks
-- It would be convenient to support lightweight binding of data stack inputs and outputs to local registers.
+  - It may be convenient to support lightweight binding of data stack inputs and outputs to local registers.

-- Avoid deep horizontal syntax and its causes:
+- Avoid or mitigate deep horizontal syntax and its causes:
   - parameter lists.
 Parameter lists hinder refactoring within larger contexts, and also add to horizontal depth.
   - structured output, e.g. deep hierarchical configs or namespaces.
 Provide a lightweight means to define things and operate within a deep structure or namespace.
 Perhaps borrow location annotations from TOML?

 - Avoid explicit stack shuffling.
 It requires too much attention as programs grow more complicated.